Reception Desk : 0181-2296605, 2296606

 kmvjalandhar@yahoo.com

-• Only College under GNDU to be bestowed with CURIE grant by DST- Govt. of India
+• Only College under GNDU to be bestowed with FIST & CURIE grant by DST- Govt. of India

 • Star College by DBT- Govt. of India